-The University offers those seeking professional credentials, but who do not wish to pursue a master's degree, the opportunity to become post-baccalaureate students.
-Applications for admission to this status may be obtained from the Office of Admissions and returned to meet the appropriate deadlines.
+The university offers those seeking professional credentials, but who do not wish to pursue a master's degree, the opportunity to become post-baccalaureate students.
+Applications for admission to this status may be obtained from the Office of Admissions.

 Applicants for the continuing certificate must contact the Certification Office to organize an approved program.

 Applicants for school counseling or school psychology programs leading to certification must also submit references and GRE scores.
 Admission procedures to these two certification programs are the same as for master's program admission.